Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 In Europe, activities include:

-- Nestlé joined the European Plastics Pact to advocate for the more responsible use of plastic packaging and boost the creation of a circular economy for plastics.
+- Joining the European Plastics Pact to advocate for the more responsible use of plastic packaging and boosting the creation of a circular economy for plastics

-- Participating (via FoodDrinkEurope) in the European Commission Multi-stakeholder Platform on Protecting and Restoring the World's Forests, to provide advice and assistance in the preparation of EU legislative proposals and policy initiatives to tackle global deforestation.
+- Participating (via FoodDrinkEurope) in the European Commission Multi-stakeholder Platform on Protecting and Restoring the World's Forests

 Organization | Nestlé's representative on the Board of Directors / Leadership Councils |